- Search The Registry

-He was an associate of Rev. Martin Luther King Jr. Beginning in 1968, he recorded three albums with Smithsonian Folkways Recordings.
+He was an associate of Rev. Martin Luther King Jr. Beginning in 1968; he recorded three albums with Smithsonian Folkways Recordings.
 One was a recording of the 1978 Louisiana Folk Fest, an annual event that Kirkpatrick had conceived and regularly hosted to preserve and celebrate musical culture.
 He used music to teach schoolchildren Black history, including the American Civil Rights Movement.
-Kirkpatrick was featured singing "Bring 'Em Home" and "Give Peace a Chance" on stage with Pete Seeger at the anti-Vietnam War march and rally on November 15, 1969, in Washington, DC, inspiring an audience of more than half a million people.
-Kirkpatrick moved with his wife to New York City, where he served as a Baptist minister.
+Kirkpatrick was featured singing "Bring 'Em Home" and "Give Peace a Chance" on stage with Pete Seeger at the anti-Vietnam War march and rally on November 15, 1969, in Washington, DC, inspiring an audience of more than half a million.
+Kirkpatrick moved with his wife to New York City, where he was a Baptist minister.

-He and his wife had three daughters and a son, all of whom settled in Grambling as adults.
+He and his wife had three daughters and a son, who settled in Grambling as adults.
 Frederick Douglass Kirkpatrick died on August 16, 1986, at St. Luke's Hospital in New York.
 He was survived by "his wife, the former Annie Pearl Thompson; his father, the Rev. John L. Kirkpatrick; his stepmother, Arabella; three daughters, Camellia Ann, Alfreda Denise, and Brunella Roanna, and a son, Howard Curtis, all of Grambling; four sisters, Mary Helen Staten of Lafayette, La., Lovie Leola Stakes of Chicago, Lucille Bradford of Midland, Tex., and Mae Faye Hunter of Argo, Ill.; a brother, Robert L. Kirkpatrick of Dallas, and seven grandchildren."